 Summary Cruise Industry Overview

-- $126 billion+ in total economic impact and 1 million jobs paying $41 billion in wages and salaries were generated by the global cruise industry in the past year.
+- $126 billion+ in total economic impact and 1 million jobs paying $41 billion in wages and salaries were generated by the global cruise industry in 2019.

-- Demand for cruising increased 20.5% in the last five years.
+- Demand for cruising increased 20.5% in the five years before COVID.

 - The cruise industry is the fastest-growing category in the leisure travel market.